- TRPGs are Tactical Role-Playing Games that combine elements from both simulation RPGs and tactical games!

 - Gear: Equipping gear such as runes, artifacts, weapons, armor, and more are almost always kept consistently throughout the genres.

-- Critical Thinking: Most RPGs involve a certain amount of critical thinking skills when planning moves against enemies, taking them down, and aiming to win battles, and it can be directly correlated with extreme battle-centered TRPGs.
+- Critical Thinking: Most RPGs involve a certain amount of critical thinking skills when planning moves against enemies, taking them down, and aiming to win battles.

 How A TRPG is Made Good